 3. How to Break Down Your Message… And Get The Most Out Of It

 Now you have to break down this message into smaller chunks to make it easy for people to get it.

 Breakdown Your Message

 Just think of the digestion process:

 When you chew your food thoroughly, you begin to mechanically break it down into smaller and smaller particles.
-It’s the same for your message: the better it’s broken down into small particles, the easier it will be for your audience to digest it.To do that, you take your core message and ask yourself this question:
+It’s the same for your message: the better it’s broken down into small particles, the easier it will be for your audience to digest it.

 What is this presentation about?

 What things do I need to show my audience to make it easy for them to trust me?

 “In God we trust, all others must bring data.”

 If you want…